chigaji/go-werbser/README.md

 # This is a simple http server

+## Project description

- Simple import the project and run it using docker compose
+ This is a simple project to implement go http webservers and run it using docker docker

+ ### How it works

+ The docker build the project using Dockerfile.
+ Run the project using

  docker-compose up -d

+ ### Checking the logs

+ docker logs go-webserver